BookYourBarber/bub_customer_frontend/README.md

 After you are done with dependencies you need to set your `Google API key` so you can use the application.
 You need to go to [Google Maps platform](https://developers.google.com/maps) and create your account if you already don't have it.
 After creating an account go to the APIs & Services than go to credentials and copy your `google maps API key` and set it in `.env` that you created earlier.
+You can see how it should look like in `.env.sample`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).